Add YOUR Family To This Page

 New Haven is a town in Addison County, Vermont.
 In addition to the town center, New Haven contains the communities of Belden (sometimes called Belden Falls), Brooksville, New Haven Junction and New Haven Mills.

-There is MUCH more to discover about New Haven, Vermont, USA.
-Read on!
+Explore even more about New Haven, Vermont, USA.
+Keep reading!

 New Haven Nostalgia: Vintage Photos, Ads, and Postcards